9Goats Black Out: Hiatus and return

 In Spring of 2010, the band officially announced that they were on hiatus after their support drummer, Aki, left the band.
 The band continued performing at various concerts with different bands under the name "Baphomet", playing 9Goats Black Out songs with the addition of Hiroshi Sasabuchi (ex-Plastic Tree, Cuckoo) on drums.

 January 2011 marked the return of the band with a new tour titled "Melancholy Pool".
 By the end of April, they started a coupling tour "Inu no Atama to Kuroyagi Suupu" (Dog Head's and Black Goat's Soup) with the hard rock band Inugami Circus-dan.
 In the middle of the same year, while on tour, they released a new DVD with one of their performances in January at Shibuya O-West.
 By that time Takumi was announced as the new support drummer.
+In August, they released the single "Rorschach inkblot".

 9Goats Black Out covered Buck-Tick's song "Speed" for the compilation Crush!
-2 -90's V-Rock Best Hit Cover Songs-, which was released on November 23, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.
+2 -90's V-Rock Best Hit Cover Songs-, which was released on November 23, 2011, and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.

 The band continued their tour through 2012 participating with other musicians.
 In January, they worked on a coupling tour with Amber Gris.
 From February through March, they worked with Moran and Dolly.

 Currently, as of 2013, UTA (Guitar) is performing with the Band Sukekiyo that was formed by the vocalist Kyo of the band Dir En Grey with the other notable Japanese musicians, as well.